"In my life there was too little of something that should have been there"

 International: good conversations are very personal and culturally sensitive.
 Sometimes all it takes to convey thoughts and feelings is a few words in your native language; and sometimes conversing in Dutch simply isn't possible.
-I offer my services in Dutch and English.
-If your native language is German, French, Spanish or Italian we can also switch back and forth to your language if that is required.
+I offer my services in Dutch, English, and German.
+If your native language is French, Spanish or Italian we can also switch back and forth to your language if that is required.

 Affordable: during office hours, a 25 euro starting fee plus a one twenty-five (1.25) per minute fee apply.
 Furthermore additional charges will apply for sessions outside of the practice, like home visits within 15km region (15.-) as well as a fee for evening or weekend time slots (20.-).
 All prices are in euro and excluding taxes.
 Contact me for more information, company tariffs, and my 'pay-it-forward' type pro-alio options.

 Online: If you are unable to visit, we could meet online: from anywhere in the world.
 Safely via doxy (doxy.me/coffeeteapsy).

 ContactAddress for sessions: Flight Forum 3508, Eindhoven (only by appointment)